Revision of properties of diagnoses complicating the cesarean section

 Finally, during this analysis we found that NordDRG is no good to validate the principal diagnosis in CS cases.
 Any ICD-10 code is accepted.
 We suggest that there should be a code in MDC 14, at least.

-#14 Updated by Mats Fernström about 4 years ago
+#14 Updated by Mats Fernström over 4 years ago

 NPK, Sweden 2015-12-22